Biking Routes in the Upper Housatonic Valley

-MASSACHUSETTS – The Upper Housatonic Valley (portions of Litchfield County, CT and Berkshire County, MA) are ideal for bike riding.
-We’ve been working on bike routes throughout Northwestern Litchfield County of CT.
-The
+The Upper Housatonic Valley (portions of Litchfield County, CT and Berkshire County, MA) is ideal for bike riding.

-Housatonic Covered Bridge Trail (HouBike Trail) brochure and map is available at town halls, libraries and other public places throughout the region.
+Housatonic Covered Bridge Trail (HouBike Trail) is a 45-mile segment of country road cycling between Kent, CT and Sheffield, MA.
+This scenic route follows mostly riverside roads along the Housatonic River.
+A brochure and map is available at town halls, libraries and other public places throughout the region.
+Or call / email us for a copy!
+See more details on our Bicycle Routes Page.

 Visit www.HouBikeWalk.org for a complete list.
 For your convenience we’ve added these bike routes for convenient downloading.
 The 45-mile HouBike Trail is divided into 10 segments so that you can easily download just the segment(s) that you’d like.
 Each PDF map will print nicely on an 8.5 x 11 sheet of paper.